Armour/Imcomplete-Data-Query-in-PostgreSQL/README.md

 # Incomplete-Data-Query-in-PostgreSQL
-This repo is used to implement different kinds of imcomplete data queries in postgresql
+This repo is used to implement different kinds of incomplete data queries in PostgreSQL

 ## Content && Contributors
 * [Armour](https://github.com/Armour)